 Section 1.
-The above Bylaws comprise the total and complete Bylaws of Rathdrum Post 154 American Legion Department of Idaho at the time of certification and filing in the Office of the Kootenai County Recorder, State of Idaho.
+The above Bylaws comprise the total and complete Bylaws of Manuel Schneidmiller Post 154, Inc. American Legion Department of Idaho at the time of certification and filing in the Office of the Kootenai County Recorder, State of Idaho.

 CERTIFICATE OF ADOPTION OF BYLAWS

-We, Deanna K Sasse, the duly elected and qualified Post Commander and Bryan Bledsoe, Adjutant, respectively, of Rathdrum Post 154 American Legion Department of Idaho, located at Rathdrum, Idaho do hereby certify:
+We, Deanna K Sasse, the duly elected and qualified Post Commander and Bryan Bledsoe, Adjutant, respectively, of Manuel Schneidmiller Post 154, Inc. American Legion Department of Idaho, located at Rathdrum, Idaho do hereby certify:

-THAT ________ of the, members present at said meeting voted in favor of adopting the proposed Bylaws, and that the Post Commander, as the presiding officer, declared that the Bylaws were, therefore adopted;
+THAT the members present voted in favor of amending the Bylaws, and that the Post Commander, as the presiding officer, declared that the Bylaws were, therefore adopted;

-THAT the Post Commander as named herein was the presiding officer at said Post 154 meeting of December 16, 2014 and the Adjutant named herein was the recording secretary at said meeting, and that it is in these dual capacities that they certify hereto.
+THAT the Post Commander as named herein was the presiding officer at said Post 154 meeting and the Adjutant named herein was the recording secretary at said meeting, and that it is in these dual capacities that they certify hereto.

 Deanna K Sasse, Commander